Why Atrial Fibrillation Matters

 How does AFib lead to stroke?

 - The heartbeat seems to quiver (or fibrillate) in an erratic way.
 The upper chambers (the atria) of the heart contract irregularly.

 - The contraction fails.
 Imagine wringing out a sponge.
 Without a good squeeze, water will still be left in the sponge.
 In the same way, when a heart contraction is either too fast or too uneven, it doesn’t completely squeeze the blood from the atria into the next chamber.

 - Blood pools in the atria.
 Blood not completely pumped out of the atria can remain and may pool there.

-- Risks of clotting go up.
+- Risks of clotting increase.
 When blood has the opportunity to pool, it also has the opportunity to clot.

 - Clots can travel and cause blockages.
-If a blood clot forms in the atria, it can be pumped out of the heart to the brain, blocking off the blood supply to an artery in the brain, causing a stroke.
+If a blood clot forms in the atria, it can be pumped out of the heart to the brain.
+This blocks the blood supply to an artery in the brain and causes a stroke.
 This type of stroke is called an embolic stroke or some doctors call it a cardioembolic stroke.